Nesmuk Handle Materials

-Handles for chef's knife, slicer,
+Handles for chef's knives, slicers,

 Bog oak